paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-077-miscellaneous-provisions.md

 (5) **Coordination with periods specified by the Secretary** — Any period described in paragraph (1) with respect to any person (including by reason of the application of paragraph (4)) shall be in addition to (or concurrent with, as the case may be) any period specified under subsection (a) or (b) with respect to such person.

-(6) **Multiple declarations** — For purposes of paragraph (1), in the case of multiple declarations relating to a disaster area which are issued within a 60-day period, a separate period shall be determined under such paragraph with respect to each such declaration.
+(6) **Multiple declarations** — For purposes of paragraph (1), in the case of multiple declarations relating to a disaster area which are issued within a 120-day period, a separate period shall be determined under such paragraph with respect to each such declaration.

-**(e) Significant fire** For purposes of this section, the term “significant fire” means any fire with respect to which assistance is provided under section 420 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act.
+**(f) 11 So in original.
+There are two subsecs. (f).
+Significant fire** For purposes of this section, the term “significant fire” means any fire with respect to which assistance is provided under section 420 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act.

+**(f) 1 Application to limitation on credit or refund** For purposes of section 6511(b)(2)(A), any period disregarded under this section with respect to the time prescribed for filing any return of tax shall be treated as an extension of time for filing such return.

 ### Statutory Notes

 #### References in Text
-Section 420 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, referred to in subsec. (e), is classified to [section 5187 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5187&num=0&edition=prelim), The Public Health and Welfare.
+Section 420 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, referred to in subsec. (f), is classified to [section 5187 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5187&num=0&edition=prelim), The Public Health and Welfare.

 #### Amendments
+2025—Subsecs. (c), (d), Pub.
+L. 119–29, § 2(a), added subsec. (c) and redesignated former subsec. (c) as (d).
+Former subsec. (d) redesignated (e).

+Subsec. (e).
+Pub.
+L. 119–29, § 2(a), (b)(3), redesignated subsec. (d) as (e) and substituted “120-day” for “60-day” in heading.
+Former subsec. (e) redesignated (f).

+Subsec. (e)(1)(B).
+Pub.
+L. 119–29, § 2(b)(1), substituted “120 days” for “60 days”.

+Subsec. (e)(6).
+Pub.
+L. 119–29, § 2(b)(2), substituted “120-day” for “60-day”.

+Subsec. (f).
+Pub.
+L. 119–64 added subsec. (f), relating to application to limitation on credit or refund.

+Pub.
+L. 119–29, § 2(a), redesignated subsec. (e) as (f), defining “significant fire”.

 2021—Pub.
 L. 117–58, § 80504(b)(1), substituted “Federally declared disaster, significant fire,” for “Presidentially declared disaster” in section catchline.

 Subsec. (a).
 Pub.
 L. 117–58, § 80504(a)(1), which directed insertion of “, a significant fire,” after “federally declared disaster (as defined in section 165(i)(5)(A))”, was executed by making the insertion after “federally declared disaster (as defined by section 165(i)(5)(A))” in introductory provisions, to reflect the probable intent of Congress.